shelleywong/CSCI211-Course-Materials/CURE-E/finalProject.md

 ### Presentation Part 2: Your Demonstration Recording

 The presentation has been split into two parts to make sure everyone has time to present their project.
 This portion of the presentation should be recorded, and the recording should be submitted to Canvas.
 The goal of this part of the presentation is for you to demonstrate how to use your program, show that your program is working and getting results, provide some context about your work, and discuss any personal insights.
-I am expecting this recording to be about 1-5 minutes.
+I am expecting this recording to be about 1-5 minutes (don't stress if it's a little longer).

 Your demonstration recording should include:
 * A demonstration of yourself compiling and executing your program.
 If needed, provide some explanation about how I should interpret your output.